 Where you will train

 If you are successfully selected to become a pilot in the U.S.A your training will take place at our Florida Airline Academy based at Orlando Sanford International Airport.
 With over 100 aircraft, this site has one of the largest fleets in the industry and the Florida climate provides the ideal weather for flying.
-As well as modern facilities and world-leading training, cadets at our Florida campus enjoy many fun extra-curricular activities and most form lifelong friendships.U.S.A.
-(FAA) pilot training journey
+As well as modern facilities and world-leading training, cadets at our Florida campus enjoy many fun extra-curricular activities and most form lifelong friendships.Take a look at the Florida flight school

 Pilot training courses